What is the National Guard Youth ChalleNGe Program?

 What are the plans for the ChalleNGe program?

 It is hoped that the National Guard Youth ChalleNGe program will be extended to all states that wish to have one.
 Each year, new states are added.
-Program leaders expect that the program will serve as many as 20,000 new mentoring relationships each year.
+Program leaders expect that the program will serve as many as 20,000 new relationships each year.

 What is the purpose of ChalleNGe?